‘The Walking Dead’ Producers Have Toned Down Violence After Complaints About Negan’s Brutality

 The Walking Dead returns for the second half of Season 7 on February 12.
-When the AMC hit does come back, fans of the show may notice that TWD producers are toning down the violence and amping the pro-Rick Grimes storyline right back up in response to fan backlash over the over-the-top gore and violence that permeated the first half of the season.
+When the AMC hit does come back, fans of the show may notice that TWD producers are toning down the violence and amping the pro-Rick Grimes storyline in response to fan backlash over the over-the-top gore and violence that permeated the first half of the season.

 News that The Walking Dead will be less violent throughout the next eight episodes came from executive producer Gale Ann Hurd at the National Association of Television Program Executives conference in Miami during a recent panel.
 According to Digital Spy, the reason that AMC and the forces behind TWD decided to go ahead and scale back the gore had to do with the viewer response stemming from the first half of Season 7 with the introduction of Negan.